1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Helicobacter pylori?

-Helicobacter pylori (H. pylori) is a spiral-shaped bacterium that lives in the stomach lining.
-It can weaken the protective mucus layer, leading to inflammation, stomach pain, and peptic ulcers.
-If left untreated, H. pylori may increase the risk of more serious conditions such as chronic gastritis or stomach cancer.
+Helicobacter pylori (H. pylori) is a helically coiled bacteria that is found in the stomach wall.
+It can destroy protective coating of the mucus which causes inflammation, stomachache and peptic ulcers.
+H. pylori may be life-threatening to the individual, when not controlled, as it may include other serious diseases that may cause chronic gastritis or stomach cancer.

 Common Symptoms